How To Change A Car Tire Safely

 Finally, once you have balanced the car and the wheels are on the ground, firmly tighten all the bolts on the new wheel as tight as you can.
 Make sure you do this properly, as your safety depends on it.
 Now you're all set to get back on the road, just remember to get a new tire as soon as possible if the tire appears to be damaged from the puncture, if not take it to a tire shop for a repair.

-If you want to read similar articles to How To Change A Car Tire Safely, we recommend you visit our Cars category.
+If you'd like to read similar articles to How To Change A Car Tire Safely, we recommend you browse around our Cars category.

 - Once you have changed the tyre, you need to go directly to a repair shop so they can repair the flat tyre for you.
 Do not drive too many miles whilst the spare tyre is in use, because if you're unlucky enough to puncture the other tyre, you won't have a spare to replace it.